 Copyright © 2019 Steffen Tuck All rights reserved

-A predilection for simple forms, surface treatments, basic lines and horizons, corners and edges, are the areas of intrigue for my work, and is where visual contrast, encroachment, or interventions can create malleable results over time.
-Within a mostly urban context, my minimalist viewpoint aims to reduce the visual ‘noise’ and focus the attention.
+Simple forms, surface treatments, lines and horizons, corners and edges, are the areas of intrigue for my work, and is where visual contrast, encroachment, or intervention can create malleable results over time.
+Within the urban context, my minimalist viewpoint aims to reduce the visual ‘noise’ and focus the attention.

-Whilst humour helps to humanise and make memorable, finding beauty where none is inherent, reminds us to stop and appreciate the super small ordinaries around us everyday, and help harbour a story-line about the place.
+Whilst humour helps to humanise and make memorable, finding beauty where none is inherent, reminds us to stop and appreciate the super small ordinaries around us in the everyday, and help harbour a story-line about the place.

-I call this 'left-of'-field' viewing, the shift beyond the obvious, and it works at finding a new perspective or a subtle change in vantage point.
-The result of this shift locates what I call the ‘other.’
+This 'left-of'-field' viewing, the shift beyond the obvious, works at finding a new perspective or a subtle change in vantage point.
+This shift locates what I call the ‘other.’

-The once-hidden are now exposed, and opportunity arises to delve and decode.
-I prefer to do this through slight nuances rather than grand gestures, such as a shadow which confuses, a reflection which promises, a distressed surface which contrasts, or nature's breakthrough at a crack or crevice reminds of daily life and its erosion through time, season and wear.
+The once-hidden is now exposed.
+The opportunity arises to delve and decode through slight nuances rather than grand gestures, where shadows may confuse, reflections make promises, and a distressed surface contrasts, or nature's breakthrough at a crack or crevice reminds of daily life and its erosion through time, season and wear.